BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-03-Technical-Documentation.md

 ## Finished

 Then (if all's gone to plan) the documention will be available in easy to use format at the repo github pages link - [https://britishgeologicalsurvey.github.io/Groundhog/index.html]

+The documentation can easily be updated and managed through git in reStructuredText.
+We also hope users will enage with the documentation and make pull requests where they add/ammend the documentation to meet theur usage requirements.

 ![GroundHogDocs](../assets/images/2020-02-03-Technical-Documentation/groundhog_docs.png)